tsonika/intro-ngs-manuals/docs/modules/btp-module-rna-seq/rna-seq.md

     cd /home/trainee/rnaseq/

+!!! failure "STOP"
     All commands entered into the terminal for this tutorial should be from within the **`/home/trainee/rnaseq`** directory.

 Check that the `data` directory contains the above-mentioned files by
 typing: